Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Dr. Mohammad Elamir, MD, FACP, explains the post-stroke program at Aviv Clinics in more detail:

-Stay educated on stroke by joining our on demand webinar.
+Stay educated on stroke by joining our on-demand webinar.

 Recovering After a Stroke: Is it ever too late?

-The good news is the brain is a powerful organ that can learn at any age.
-Medical experts note, “the reality is that everyone has the capacity to develop new cells that can help enhance cognitive functions.”
-The more you will engage your brain – the better are the chances you will see cognitive improvement.
+The brain is a powerful organ, capable of learning and adapting at any age.
+Medical experts note, “The reality is that everyone has the capacity to develop new cells that can help enhance cognitive functions.”
+The more you engage your brain, the better the chances you will see cognitive improvement.

 Puzzles